think-ke/GovBot-Prototype/examples/chat_api_examples.md

 This document provides examples of how to use the GovStack Chat API endpoints.

-## Chat API Endpoints
+## Chat API Endpoint

-The Chat API endpoints are available at:
+The Chat API endpoint is available at:
-- `/chat` (primary endpoint)
+- `/chat`
-- `/v2/chat` (compatibility endpoint)

-Both endpoints provide the same functionality with the same interface.

 ## Starting a New Conversation